JanoALockhart/JanoALockhart/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=JanoALockhart&layout=compact)

 ### Projects ###
-Here are some of the projects I've worked on at university
+These are some of the projects I've worked on at university

 <table>
     <tr>